 In 1966, the Greensboro Central YMCA opened on West Market Street; the Bryan Family YMCA eventually replaced the Central Y facility in 2003.

 As the Greensboro community expanded in the 1970s, so did the YMCA.
 In order to meet the desires of those residents who wanted a place to horseback ride, camp and canoe, the YMCA opened a family retreat center, originally called Camp Tap-A-Wingo.
 This facility is now known as YMCA Camp Weaver.

 In 1980, the YMCA strengthened its partnership with Guilford College and opened the Guilford College Community YMCA.
 In 2002, the Spears Family Y opened on Horse Pen Creek Road, replacing the facility at Guilford College.

 In 1990, the Reidsville Family YMCA joined the YMCA of Greensboro to become the association’s fourth branch.

 In 2004, the Stoney Creek Express Y opened in Whitsett and the Mary Perry Ragsdale Family YMCA opened in Jamestown, NC.

-In 2017, the Eden Family YMCA and Western Rockingham YMCA officially joined the YMCA of Greensboro.
-These two YMCAs have been serving northern and western Rockingham County for generations.
+In 2017, the Eden Family YMCA officially joined the YMCA of Greensboro.
+The Eden Family YMCA has been serving northern and western Rockingham County for generations.
 Joining the YMCA of Greensboro has brought more opportunities to strengthen our impact in the Rockingham County community.